GAITURI/gaituri/README.md

 - Kotlin Multiplatform Mobile (KMM)
 - Integrating concepts of ICP in Kotlin
-- Designing, Testing and Deploying microservices
+- Designing, Testing and Deploying android solutions
 - Firebase Remote Config and Crashlytics
 - Improving CI/CD pipelines for app deployment -Deployment in relation to microservices